seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Stay a little while.

 *\[To ISABELLA]*
-You’re welcome: what’s your will?
+You're welcome: what's your will?

 **ISABELLA**
 I am a woeful suitor to your honour,
 Please but your honour hear me.

 **ANGELO**
-Well; what’s your suit?
+Well; what's your suit?

 **ISABELLA**
 There is a vice that most I do abhor,
 And most desire should meet the blow of justice;
 For which I would not plead, but that I must;
 For which I must not plead, but that I am
-At war ’twixt will and will not.
+At war 'twixt will and will not.

 **ANGELO**
 Well; the matter?

 **ISABELLA**
-I have a brother is condemn’d to die:
+I have a brother is condemn'd to die:
 I do beseech you, let it be his fault,
 And not my brother.